-Product Communication Examples

-If your computer does not have a serial COM port (DB-9 male) available, you can plug your AL-PCl2 cable into a special USB to RS-232 cable.
-Order part MX1130 for the USB to RS-232 cable only, or ALPCl2-U for both the USB to RS-232 cable and an AL-PCl2 cable.
+Product Communication Examples Send to lock Receive from lock If your computer does not have a serial COM port AL-PCI CABLE CONNECT TO SERIAL PORT (DB-9 male) available, you can plug your AL-PCI2 (COM 1-4) cable into a special USB to RS-232 cable.
+Order part PCI-USB for the USB to RS-232 cable only, or ALPCI2-U for both the USB to RS-232 NOTE: OBSERVE TAB DIRECTION WHEN INSERTING CABLE INTO LOCK cable and an AL-PCI2 cable).

-Scenario 1 Create the program in DL-Windows on your computer, then transfer the program from the computer directly to the lock via an AL-PCI2 cable.
-Enter the User 298 User Code to send or receive data to of from DL-Windows.
-When no COM port exists, use a USB to RS-232 cable.
+Scenario 1 Create the program in DL-Windows on your computer, then transfer the program from the computer directly to the lock via an AL-PCI cable.
+You must always enter the User 298 User Code to send or receive data Using DL-Windows.